-If you have turned on Weighted Scoring, then here you can determine if you want the weighted score shared with the employee in their review packet.
+If you have turned on Weighted Scoring, you can determine if you want the weighted score shared with the employee in their review packet.

 Sequence: Review Timeline

-Best Practice for Sequence: For the first review you set up, we suggest running it Manually so that you have more flexibility and can ensure your employees have completed all tasks before the review closes.
+Best Practice for Sequence: For the first review you set up, we suggest running it manually to have more flexibility and ensure your employees have completed all tasks before the review closes.

 To learn more about setting up your review on a timeline, click "How to Create a Review on a Timeline Sequence."

-In the data check step, Lattice will give admins visibility into some potential problems before they’ve finalized setting up their cycle.
+Lattice will give admins visibility into some potential problems in the data check step before they’ve finalized setting up their cycle.
 This includes employees missing managers, goals, or custom fields.
-We will also flag users who have not yet been invited to Lattice (and will therefore not get any email communication about the cycle).
-Learn how to address the errors here.
+We will also flag users who have not yet been invited to Lattice (and therefore not get any email communication about the cycle).
+Learn how to address the errors in "Review Cycle Data Check."

 Verify and create